scottgal/mostlylucidweb/Mostlylucid/Markdown/botdetection-part2-signature-pipeline-and-stylobot-architecture.md

 **[Read Part 1: StyloBot: Fighting Back Against Scrapers](https://www.mostlylucid.net/blog/botdetection-introduction)**

+**[Read Part 3: As Simple As Possible And No Simpler](https://www.mostlylucid.net/blog/botdetection-part3-as-simple-as-possible)** - Two lines of code to full production gateway.

 **[👉 See It Live: StyloBot.net](https://stylobot.net)** - This is the real production system running early-exit detection inline at the gateway (measured inline; latency varies by policy and enabled waves).

 <!--category-- ASP.NET, Bot Detection, Security, Architecture -->